 But what about Part C?

 Part C is referred to as a Medicare Advantage Plan.
-Medicare Advantage Plans typically combine the benefits of Parts A and B, as well as Part D and other health and wellness benefits like vision and dental insurance.
+Medicare Advantage Plans typically combine the benefits of Parts A and B, as well as Part D and other additional benefits.
 Both Medicare Advantage Plans and Part D are sold through private insurance companies.

 What are Medicare Supplement or Medigap plans?